eudald-seeslab/mmsbm/README.md

 ## Performance

-Each iteration takes a little less than a second in my Intel i7.
-This means that a 400 iteration runs takes around 6 minutes and a half.
+Each iteration takes a little about half a second in an Intel i7.
+This means that a 400 iteration runs takes around 3 minutes and a half.
 The computation is vectorized, so, as long as you don't go crazy with the number of observations, the time should be approximately the same regardless of training set size.
 It is also parallelized over sampling, so, as long as you choose less sampling